Webmentions

 If you want to be named and avatar’d, make sure you have an h-card on the page as well, otherwise I’ll just show your domain.

-Finally, to reply anonymously without using your own site or Twitter account, you can use comment parade.
+To reply anonymously without using your own site you can use comment parade.